Presenting Libby: A Feline Extraordinaire

 Over the months that I have been fortunate enough to care for her in her Momma's absence, we have formed a lovely bond.
 Understand, please, that Miss Libby is in charge of this new friendship.
 She sash-shays into the room amid the spotlight that is surely focused on her commanding my total attention.
 She surveys all that is in the area, circles around to peer out the front door, and then hops onto the chair where I wait were royal self.

-She then hops down, takes a sniff and sometimes a lick off of my coffee cup if there is creamer on it, and then tromps, stopping to knead a bit, across my tummy and parks beside me, awaiting adequate adoration and petting.
+She then hops down, takes a sniff, and sometimes a lick off of my coffee cup if there is creamer on it.
+Then she tromps, stopping to knead a bit across my tummy, and parks beside me, awaiting adequate adoration and petting.